thepok/MathAsPOW/README.md

 # Math As POW

 ## Dream
+Imagine: With every new Block, new scintific progress is made.
+I belive this is possible with technology aviable yet and some not to hard work.
 Since the beginning of Bitcoin there was the Quest for an Proof of Work system  not only useful to Bitcoins security, but other realms too.
-I propose to use research in Mathematics as replacement for the currently verrie limited Proof of Work Systems in Cryptocurrencies.
+I propose to use research in Mathematics as replacement or addition for the currently verrie limited Proof of Work Systems in Cryptocurrencies.

-## Proof of Work - Required properties
+## Proof of Work
+### Required properties
 Not every computeintens operation is usabale as Proof of Work.
 A Worktask has to satisfy the following points:

 * **Hard to Compute but easy to verify:** Although any given solution to such a problem can be verified quickly, there is no known efficient way to locate a solution in the first place.
 Such Problems are part of the complexity class NP or NP-Hard as long as they are not part of P.